 Parents may believe early marriage is in their daughter's best interest, especially if she's pregnant.
 But in all cases, girls who marry before age 18 are harmed for life.
 They're separated from their families and friends, and 50 percent more likely to drop out of school.
 Early marriage doubles a teenager's chances of living in poverty and triples the likelihood she'll be beaten by her spouse, compared to married adults.

-Girls between the ages of 15 to 19 are twice as likely to die in childbirth as women in their 20s, and newborn children of younger mothers face greater risks of dying as well.
+Girls between the ages of 15 and 19 are twice as likely to die in childbirth as women in their 20s, and newborn children of younger mothers face greater risks of dying as well.
 Between 70 and 80 percent of child marriages end in divorce.

 Marrying before age 18 traps girls in a cycle of poverty